Our Case Results

 As an experienced personal injury lawyer, Scott O’Sullivan filed a lawsuit against the restaurant, the distributor, the wholesaler and the harvester of the oysters.
 Raphael, a hard-working father of three, unfortunately did not have health insurance and had medical bills in excess of $300,000.
 In order to prepare for trial, Scott O’Sullivan retained half a dozen experts to determine the future medical needs and wage loss issues that Raphael would face in his future.
 These experts determined that Raphael’s total future medical needs would be at least $3,967,200, though probably more.
 Additionally, the experts determined that Raphael would probably have upwards of $409,600 in future wage loss as a result of not being able to continue working in the construction industry.

-As result of the vigorous prosecution of the case by Scott, the restaurant settled the case for their policy limits of $1,000,000.
-The remaining parties were able to negotiate a settlement amount that will help take care of Raphael’s medical needs, wage loss and pain and suffering now and into the future.
-The amount of the settlement is confidential.
+As result of the vigorous prosecution of the case by Scott, the restaurant settled the case for their policy limits of $1,000,000, plus the remaining parties were able to negotiate a settlement amount of $750,000, which will help take care of Raphael’s medical needs, wage loss and pain and suffering now and into the future.

 Motorcycle Accident Resulting in Death